Helping Your Child in Resolving Digital Conflicts

 - Uneasy, nervous, or scared about engaging online where they used to be all the time, for example not playing with the same group.

 - Nervous or jumpy when texting or using social media such as posting on Facebook.

 - Unwilling to discuss or share information about their online accounts and activity, such as hiding information about what they are playing all the time.

 - Loss of interest in favorite gaming for example, where suddenly the child drops interest and if they are not engaged in something new, be sure that your child is facing a problem.

 - Withdrawn from close friends and family who they usually interact with online in gaming, social media, or any related online platforms.

-In a few words, your child facing conflicts online is similar to your child having fights in schools with other children or teachers for example.
+In a few words, your child facing conflicts online is similar to your child having fights in schools.
 Therefore, you should take it seriously and adapt your behavior as a good caregiver.